hemantaph/ler/docs/_build/html/_sources/autoapi/ler/gw_source_population/cbc_source_redshift_distribution/index.rst.txt

    Class to generate a population of source galaxies.
-   This class is inherited by :class:`~ler.ler.CompactBinaryPopulation` and :class:`~ler.ler.LensGalaxyParameterDistribution` class.
+   This class is inherited by :class:`~ler.ler.CBCSourceParameterDistribution` and :class:`~ler.ler.LensGalaxyParameterDistribution` class.

    :Parameters: